Zapata Falls Campground

 Getting to the falls is an adventure in itself, involving a wade through cold creek water and a climb over slick boulders.
 The falls are located on land owned by the Colorado State Land Board, and people who visit them need to be cautious and realize that the climb can be risky.

 Zapata Falls campsites, one group site and one camp host site are spaced around two, one-mile-long loops.
 The sites on one loop are designed for tent campers.
 Parking spurs on the second loop vary a little in length but in general can handle RVs, towed campers or other configurations of vehicles up to about 50 feet long.
 Each single site has a picnic table, fire grate, parking and tent pads and a bear-proof food locker.
 The accessible group site has three picnic tables, three tent pads and a group fire ring.
 The campground is open year round but access in the winter can be difficult - call ahead for conditions.
-QUIET HOURS & no generator use 10 pm to 7 am.
+QUIET HOURS & no generator use 10 pm - 7 am.
 For more information, please contact the San Luis Valley Field Office.